Future Events Past Events Discussions and Dialogues Participants Expenses Getting There Application and Registration Founder The Team

 Founder

 Örsan K. Öymen, founder and director of Philosophy In Assos was born in Berlin in 1965.
 He received his basic education in T.E.D.
 Ankara Koleji and Bonn American High School.
 After school he decided to study philosophy and entered the Middle East Technical University (M.E.T.U.) in Ankara, one of the leading universities of Turkey.
 He graduated from the Department of Philosophy at M.E.T.U. in 1987.
 He continued his studies in the United States and received his M.A. degree in 1990 from the Department of Philosophy at New York University (N.Y.U.).
 The topic of his master thesis was "David Hume's Problem of Induction".
 After returning to Turkey he started his doctoral studies at the philosophy department in M.E.T.U. and received his Ph.D. degree from there in 1999.
 He wrote his Ph.D. thesis on "Sextus Empiricus' Problem of Criterion".
-His areas of interest and research are: Epistemology, Ethics, Political Philosophy; Pyrrho, Aenesedimus, Sextus Empiricus, David Hume, Friedrich Nietzsche, Karl Marx, Martin Heidegger, Jean-Paul Sartre.
-He is currently Associate Professor at Yeditepe University Department of Philosophy and President of the Association of Philosophy, Art and Science both based in Istanbul.
-He came up with the idea about Philosophy In Assos during his student years at METU and started the project in September 2000.
+His areas of interest and research are: Epistemology, Ethics, Political Philosophy; Pyrrho, Aenesedimus, Sextus Empiricus, David Hume, Friedrich Nietzsche, Karl Marx, Jean-Paul Sartre.
+He is currently Professor at Isik University and President of the Association of Philosophy, Art and Science both based in Istanbul.
+He came up with the idea about Philosophy In Assos during his student years at M.E.T.U. and started the project in September 2000.

 top